Were You or a Loved One in a Pedestrian Accident?

 This helpful guide is guaranteed to give you information you won’t find anywhere else.
 Get it before you make a decision that might limit your options of recovering the monetary compensation you need and deserve.

-Contact Us Today To Speak With Clearwater Pedestrian Accident Attorney Jim Dodson about Your Possible Claim
+Contact Us Today To Speak With Clearwater Pedestrian Accident Lawyer Jim Dodson about Your Possible Claim

 Our personal injury law firm has over 25 years experience successfully representing all types of serious injury cases and wrongful death claims, including those involving pedestrians.
 See what our clients have to say about us.